comby-tools/comby.dev/website/blog/2021-03-26-comby-reducer.md

 - This deep-dive [article on test-case reduction](https://blog.trailofbits.com/2019/11/11/test-case-reduction/) including various references to existing tools.

-- A favorite mentioned here is [C-reduce](https://github.com/csmith-project/creduce) (which also works well on non-C languages).
+- A favorite tool mentioned here is [C-reduce](https://github.com/csmith-project/creduce) (which also works well on non-C languages).
 It is an especially nice resource for explaining [interestingness tests](https://embed.cs.utah.edu/creduce/using/) which can further guide how and when the input is transformed.